King of the Ring (1996): Storylines

 Another predominant feud heading into the event was between The Undertaker and Mankind.
 On the April 1 episode of Raw, Mankind made his WWF debut and defeated Bob Holly.
 Later that night, Mankind attacked The Undertaker during his match with Justin Bradshaw.
 On the May 13 episode of Raw, Vince McMahon conducted an in-ring interview segment with The Undertaker and Paul Bearer.
 Mankind attacked The Undertaker, who was distracted by Goldust and his valet Marlena.
 At In Your House 8, Mankind helped Goldust in retaining the WWF Intercontinental Championship against The Undertaker in a Casket match.
 This led to a match between The Undertaker and Mankind at King of the Ring.

 On the May 27 episode of Raw, Warrior wrestled the WWF Intercontinental Champion Goldust to a double count-out in a King of the Ring qualifying match when Goldust tried to leave ringside and was attacked in the aisle by Warrior.
 After the match ended, Jerry "The King" Lawler tried to retrieve a director's chair for Goldust's valet Marlena, but Warrior grabbed the chair and destroyed it.
 Lawler had been critical of a comic book released by Warrior and made statements about how it would have been better if he did the artwork.
 On the June 10 episode of Raw, Lawler interviewed Warrior and apologized to him for costing him his qualifying match against Goldust and offered a portrait of Warrior as a present.
 Warrior rejected the apology and the present.
 Lawler attacked Warrior, leading to a match between the two at King of the Ring.
 In an interview on the DVD The Self-Destruction of the Ultimate Warrior, Lawler was very unhappy with the setup of the incident, as Warrior unexpectedly arrived in the ring wearing a baseball cap to promote his comic book.

 On the May 27 episode of Raw, Ahmed Johnson got into an altercation with Goldust in a backstage segment after losing a King of the Ring qualifying match to Vader.
 On the June 3 episode of Raw, WWF President Gorilla Monsoon announced that Goldust would defend the title against Johnson at King of the Ring.

 At In Your House 8, The Smoking Gunns (Billy Gunn and Bart Gunn) defeated The Godwinns (Henry O. Godwinn and Phineas I. Godwinn) to win the WWF Tag Team Championship.
 As a result of the Godwinns losing the titles, their valet Sunny became the manager of the Gunns.
 Due to the betrayal of Sunny, the Godwinns continued their rivalry with the Gunns, leading to a tag title match between the two teams at King of the Ring.

 Event

 Before the event aired live on pay-per-view, The Bodydonnas (Skip and Zip) wrestled The New Rockers (Marty Jannetty and Leif Cassidy) in a match that aired live on Free for All.
 Bodydonnas won when Skip pinned Cassidy after Bodydonnas' manager Cloudy kissed Cassidy.
-The match was followed by a non-televised match in which Hunter Hearst Helmsley defeated Aldo Montoya.